“Metal roofing.” It’s a general term covering a broad scope of roofing options, products, and choices.

 Tee Seam Quick Facts:

-- Tee seams mechanically seam into place, which means they’ll perform well in harsh environments.
+- Tee seams mechanically seam into place, which means they’ll perform well in harsh weather environments.

 - Works well in both steep and low slope applications.